rbngtm1/AWS_Exam/solutions_architect_associate_key_notes/Part I.md

   * A route entry to the Internet gateway in the Route table.
 #### Kinesis Stream Data records are oly accessible for a default of 24 hours from the time they are added to a stream.
 It stores 25 hours by default, upto 168 hours.
 #### A customer wants to track access to their Amazon S3 buckets and also use this information for their internal security and access audits.
 Which of the following will meet customers requirements.
   * Enable server access logging for all required Amazon S3 buckets.
 #### To define Network ACL for your subnet, as soon as the rule matches traffic, it's applied regardless of any higher-nubered rule that may contraidict it.
 #### Which procedure for backing up a relational database on EC2 that is using a set of RAIDed EBS Volumes for storage minimizes the time during which the database cannot be written to and results in a consistent backups?
-  * Supend disk I/0
+  * Suspend disk I/0
   * Start EBS snapshot of volumes
   * Wait for snapshots to complete
   * Resume disk
- #### Serices that can be used to store sesson data for session management
+ #### Services that can be used to store session data for session management
   * RDS, DynamoDB and Elasticache.
 #### 24/7 access to support
   * Access to the full set of Trusted Advisor Checks (**Both Business and Enterprise**)-- But Business ensures the cost is minimum.
 #### Private IP addresses
-  * In Amazon EC2 classic, the private IP addresses are only returned to Amazon EC2 when the instance is stoppe or terminated.
+  * In Amazon EC2 classic, the private IP addresses are only returned to Amazon EC2 when the instance is stopped or terminated.
-  * In Amazon VPC, an instance retains its private IP addrsses when the instance is stopped.
+  * In Amazon VPC, an instance retains its private IP addresses when the instance is stopped.
   * In Amazon EC2 classic, the private IP address is associated exclusively with instance for its lifetime
   * **Not true about Private IP Addresses**
   * In Amazon VPC, an instance doesn't retain its private IP addresses when the instance is stopped.